karajones/karajones.github.io/_pages/cv.md

 title: "CV"
 ---

-My current focus is on phylogenetics, population genetics, phylogeography and associated fields.
+My current focus is on phylogenetics, population genetics, phylogeography, and associated fields.
 That all sounds fancy, but the questions I've been focusing on in my research are ultimately pretty basic: Where do things live?
 Why do they live there?
 And where are they going to be able to live in the future?

 ## Education

-**Biology, PhD, University of Kentucky (Expected Spring 2023 - Hooray future me!)** \\
+**Biology, PhD, University of Kentucky (2023)** \
-Advisor: Dr. Jeramiah Smith
+Advisor: Dr. Jeramiah Smith \
+Dissertation: Placing the evolutionary history of *Desmognathus* salamanders in context: a phylogeographic approach

-**Environmental Science & Policy, MS, Conservation focus, George Mason University (2015)** \\
+**Environmental Science & Policy, MS, Conservation focus, George Mason University (2015)** \
-Advisor: Dr. Larry Rockwood \\
+Advisor: Dr. Larry Rockwood \
 Thesis: Microhabitat selection in the Eastern worm snake (*Carphophis amoenus*) and a survey of the amphibians and reptiles of Huntley Meadows Park, Alexandria, Virginia

-**Biology, BS, George Mason University (2013)** \\
+**Biology, BS, George Mason University (2013)** \
 *Summa Cum Laude*, Undergraduate Research Scholar

-**Science, BS, Northern Virginia Community College (2011)** \\
+**Science, BS, Northern Virginia Community College (2011)** \
 Yes, you read that right: I have a Bachelor of Science in *Science!*

 ## Teaching & Research Experience